BELIEF in Dependence: Leveraging Atomic Linearity in Data Bits for Rethinking Generalized Linear Models

-The authors thank Alan Agresti, Tony Cai, Edgar Dobriban, Chao Gao, Fang Han, Lihua Lei, Tengyuan Liang, and Peter McCullagh for their invaluable comments and suggestions.
+\begin{acks}[Acknowledgments] The authors thank Alan Agresti, Tony Cai, Edgar Dobriban, Chao Gao, Fang Han, Lihua Lei, Tengyuan Liang, Peter McCullagh, and Xianyang Zhang for their invaluable comments and suggestions.
+The proof of Theorem~3.8 is based on techniques developed in personal communications with Xianyang Zhang.
 In addition, the authors thank Wan Zhang for her helpful mathematical and computational insights.
+The authors further thank the AOS reviewers for their constructive comments. \end{acks}

-Zhang’s research is partially supported by NSF grants DMS-1613112, IIS-1633212, DMS-1916237, and DMS-2152289.
-Meng thanks NSF for partial financial support.
+\begin{funding} Brown's and Zhang’s research is partially supported by NSF grants DMS-1916237 and DMS-2152289.
+Meng thanks NSF for partial financial support. \end{funding}